Allways or Always:Which One Is Correct?

 Because always is such a frequently used word, spelling it correctly is important.
 A small mistake can reduce the quality of your writing, especially in professional, academic, or online

 content.
-Whether you are writing an email, a blog post, a news article, or a social media caption, using always shows clarity and confidence.
+If you are writing an email, a blog post, a news article, or a social media caption, using always shows clarity and confidence.

 To avoid mistakes, remember this: there is only one “l” in always after “al.” If you ever feel unsure, check a dictionary or trust your spellchecker.